LilianDCode/ubuntu-dev-setup/README.md

-# Ubuntu Setup Script
+# Ubuntu Development Setup Installer

-This repository contains a script to set up a base Ubuntu environment with Docker, Visual Studio Code, and Warp terminal.
+This project provides a script to set up a development environment on Ubuntu.
+It supports multiple versions of Ubuntu and allows you to install a variety of tools interactively or in ci mode.

+Whether you're setting up a new machine or just want to add some tools to your existing setup, this script makes the process easy and straightforward.
+Just run the script, select the tools you want to install, and let the installer handle the rest.

 ## Compatibility